Achndrs4/achndrs4.github.io/_posts/2016-12-22-cuneiform.md

 Hittite phonology contained key differences to both Akkadian and Sumerian.
-While Akkadian had the three-consonant clusters of vowels that were then used to build sentences, and Sumerian was mostly monomorphemic, Hittite was a less analytic and more synthetic language, which, like many other IndoEuropean languages, had many case endings and markers that were not as free as they would be in an analytic language like Sumerian.
+While Akkadian had the three-consonant clusters of vowels that were then used to build sentences, and Sumerian was mostly monomorphemic, Hittite was a less analytic and more synthetic language, which, like many other Indo-European languages, had many case endings and markers that were not as free as they would be in an analytic language like Sumerian.
 The Hittite language had the following sounds in its phonology: b, d, g, ḫ, k, l, m, n, p, r, š, t, z.
 However, like Sumerian, there is no difference between voiced and unvoiced stops, leading